AlexErrant/Pentive/design-decisions/frontend.md

 # Plugins

-UI plugins are supporting using [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
+UI plugins are supported using [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
 A significant drawback, however, is that [custom elements have no security model](https://stackoverflow.com/q/45282601).

-Function plugins will be executed using Javascript's [Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function) object.
-While better than `eval`, it also suffers from [having no security model](https://stackoverflow.com/q/18060696).

 In the future, Pentive may try to provide better security by wrapping the custom element or function in a sandboxed iframe.
 Until then, users must accept the risk that plugins may do nefarious things.
-Notably, it looks like [VS Code doesn't sandbox its plugins](https://stackoverflow.com/q/67493012), despite [the risk](https://snyk.io/blog/visual-studio-code-extension-security-vulnerabilities-deep-dive/), so perhaps I should tone down my paranoia.
+Notably, it looks like [VS Code doesn't sandbox its plugins](https://stackoverflow.com/q/67493012), despite [the risk](https://snyk.io/blog/visual-studio-code-extension-security-vulnerabilities-deep-dive/) [[2]](https://www.reddit.com/r/vscode/comments/v0ak78/are_vs_code_plugins_safe/), so perhaps I should tone down my paranoia.
 Certainly confining plugins to a browser environment is better than running arbitrary Python modules like Anki.
 It's a strict improvement.

 # Security